jakobrs/tasbot-display/README.md

 ### Some notes

 The brightness is by default capped at 10%.
 To increase the default brightness, change the definition of `MAX_BRIGHTNESS` in `src/hardware/display.rs`.
+You can disable the cap completely using `--features dont-cap-brightness`